Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Simulation Studies

-We generated a date set of $n=1100$ cases (of which 100 were used for fitting models, and the other 1000 were used to look at predictive performance), and $p = 200$ features from the following multivariate Gaussian model:
+We generated a dataset of $n=1100$ cases (of which 100 were used for fitting models and the other 1000 were used to look at predictive performance) and $p = 200$ features, where the response $y_{i}$ is equally likely to be 1 and 2.
+Given $y_{i}$, 200 features are generated from the following Gaussian models:

-where, $\mb\mu_{1,1:200} = (0,\ldots,0)$ , $\mb \mu_{2,1:200} = (2,0,\ldots,0)$, $A = (a_{ij})$ with all diagonal elements equal to 1, and $a_{21}=2$.
-To make the 200 features commensurable, we standardize them to have means 0 and sds 1.
-In this model, only the first feature is differential across two classes, and the 2nd is non-differential but correlated with the 1st.
-Therefore, only the first two features are useful for predicting response $y$, with \textbf{true coefficients} $\mb \delta_{0:2,1} = (0, 2.60, -1.22)$, and all other coefficients are $0$.
-The relationship between $y$ and $\mb x$ is simple, but the signals are placed among the other 198 useless features.
-Figure \ref{fig:datap100} shows the scatterplots of the 2nd and 3rd features to the 1st with shapes representing two classes.
+where $\mu_{1} = 0, \mu_{2}=2$ and $z_1, z_2,\epsilon_j$ are all distributed as $N(0,1)$.
+In this model, only the first feature is differentiated across two classes, and the 2nd is non-differentiated but correlated with the 1st; therefore only the first two features are useful for predicting the response $y$.
+Using Bayes rule, we can find the conditional distribution of $y$ given $\mb x$; this distribution is a logistic regression model with \textbf{true coefficients} $\mb \delta_{0:2,1} = (0, 2.60, -1.22)$ and others equal to $0$.
+The relationship between $y$ and $\mb x$ is simple, but the signals are placed among the other 198 unrelated features.
+Figure \ref{fig:datap100} shows the scatterplots of the 2nd and 3rd features to the 1st with shapes representing the two classes.